Blown glass chandelier from the 1940s

 Blown glass chandelier from the 1940s with four E14 bulbs placed in four large glass bowls, with the crowns facing upwards.
 In the photos, we present this antique chandelier made in Murano, recently purchased from a private Milanese residence, still awaiting renovation.

-The electrical wiring will need to be modified, and we will have to clean the brass element; at the end, it should be noted that two small “pastoral” pieces are missing — one was missing, and we had to send a sample to the foundry to produce a replacement.
+The electrical installation will need to be modified, and we will have to clean the brass element; at the end, it should be noted that two small “pastoral” figures are missing, one was missing, and we had to send a sample to the foundry to make a replacement.

 The chandelier has a particularly original shape, suitable for lighting a living room or dining area.
 For transport, we recommend disassembly and packing into a wooden crate.
 It weighs 15 kg.

 Exceptional antique furniture and accessories can be an excellent idea for interior decoration.
-Currently, there is a growing number of enthusiasts of high-quality vintage products, which possess a specific character and soul.
+Currently, there is a growing number of enthusiasts for high-quality vintage items that have a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
-Everything originated from Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.
+Everything stems from Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Antique products in Rococo and Louis XV styles are interesting and worth noting.
-The next style is Baroque, whose name derives from the Portuguese “barocco”—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
+Neoclassical furniture is associated with Louis XVI style, which also heavily references ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a name derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
+These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets or broadly defined chest furniture.
-During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the past era.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a substantial mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+Lion’s paws, eagle heads – these are common features in Renaissance style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details